bob-obringer/shortener/README.md

 https://shortener.obringer.net

 ## Overview
-The Shortener uses the following:
+The shortener uses the following:
 - NextJS 13 app folder, including new router and server components
 - react-hook-form to manage form state and behavior
 - Taiwind for layout